 One might expect that when people see Jesus, the Son of Man, coming on the clouds of heaven during His second coming that this appearance would be similar to previous events in the Bible in which God had come on the clouds.
 When people think of the second coming, they often think of a single event.
 Yet the Bible is filled to the brim with types and multiple fulfillments.
 The “second coming” seems to follow this precident.
 The second coming or Parousia as it had been fulfilled in the varied supernatural manifestations of Christ in A.D 66, A.D.
 68, A.D.
 70 and possibly A.D.
 79 appears to be a first century climactic repetition or exemplification of all the diverse ways God showed Himself to people throughout the Bible.

 The coming of Christ on the clouds with a myriad of angels in A.D.
-66 mirrors the coming of the Lord as it is described in Deuteronomy 33:2: “The Lord came from Sinai and dawned over them from Seir; he shone forth from Mount Paran.
-He came with myriads of holy ones from the south, from his mountain slopes.”
+66 mirrors Biblical precedent as the Lord seems to have come on the clouds in a similar manner in the past.
+Deuteronomy 33:2 reads, “The Lord came from Sinai and dawned over them from Seir; he shone forth from Mount Paran.
+He came with myriads of holy ones from the south, from his mountain slopes [emphasis mine].”
 The parousia of A.D.
-66 as it is recorded in The Wars of the Jews and The Histories is also identical to the appearance of the heavenly host in 2 Kings 6:17 and an event seen in the sky at the start of the Maccabean revolt in the second century B.C. according to 2 Maccabees 5:1-4.
+66 as it is recorded in Wars of the Jews and Histories is also identical to the appearance of the heavenly host in 2 Kings 6:17 and an event seen in the sky at the start of the Maccabean revolt in the second century B.C. according to 2 Maccabees 5:1-4.
 Recording the army of angels seen in the sky at the start of the Maccabean revolt, 4 Maccabees 4:10 mentions lightning flashing forth from the weapons of these angels similar to the lightning said to accompany the coming of Christ on the clouds of heaven in Matthew 24:27.
 Furthermore, as stated above, the coming of Christ in the presence of fiery angels riding horses and chariots in A.D.
 66 mirrors the coming of the Lord in Isaiah 66:15, Psalm 68:17 and Habakkuk 3:1-8 in a surprisingly literal manner.

 Preterism and the First Century Second Coming: Descriptions of the Coming of Christ in A.D.
 66 recorded by Josephus and Yosippon may imply a Fulfillment of the Implicit Meaning of the Word Parousia.